Department of History

-Branden Little is an associate professor of history at Weber State University, where he researches the international history of the United States and especially humanitarian interventions in the era of the First World War.
-He also specializes in U.S. national security policy and the modern history of the U.S. Navy and Marine Corps.
-He earned a PhD in history from the University of California, Berkeley (2009) and an MA in national security affairs from the U.S. Naval Postgraduate School (2002).
+Branden Little is a professor of history at Weber State University where he researches the international history of the United States, humanitarian relief, and expeditionary warfare.
+He specializes in the era of the First and Second World Wars.
+He earned a Ph.D. in history from the University of California, Berkeley (2009), an M.A. in national security affairs from the U.S. Naval Postgraduate School (2002), and his B.A. in international relations and history from the University of California, Davis (1998).
 He received prizes for his doctoral dissertation and master’s thesis.

-He is a multiple award-winning author and teacher who offers seminars in American foreign relations and military history in addition to the American Civilization survey at WSU.
+He is a multiple award-winning author and teacher who offers seminars in the history of warfare and American foreign relations.
+He also teaches the American Civilization survey at WSU.
 He was awarded a Faculty Mentor Award by the WSU Army ROTC detachment in 2014.
-Little is the faculty advisor for the university chapter of the Phi Alpha Theta National History Honors Society.
-He also supervises Bachelor of Integrated Studies theses and directed readings courses related to aspects of international warfare.

 Books (in Progress)

 - Band of Crusaders: Herbert Hoover, American Humanitarians, and the Remaking of the World, 1914-1964.

 - "Anticipating Dunkirk: The Humanitarian Rescue of Americans in Europe, 1914-17," in New Interpretations of Naval History: Selected Papers from the Twentieth McMullen Naval History Symposium, 2017.
 Brian VanDeMark, ed.
 (Newport, RI: Naval War College Press): [accepted, forthcoming].

 - An article on The Rockefeller Foundation’s humanitarian relief activities in the First World War.

 - Guest editor of First World War Studies journal special issue on "Humanitarianism in the Era of the First World War" (March 2014).